Agal Vilakku: Cast

+Production

+Agal Vilakku is Vijayakanth's second film as actor, and first in a leading role.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 The song "Ottukettu", written by Pavalar Varadharajan and sung by Ilaiyaraaja only appears on the film's LP records.
 The song "Yedho Ninaivugal" was adapted from "Bhanu Bhoomiya", which Ilaiyaraaja had composed for the Kannada film Maathu Tappada Maga (1978).
 The song is based on Sumanesa Ranjani raga.

 Reception

 Kalki negatively reviewed the film, particularly for the story.